JakeWnuk/ptt/docs/USAGE.md

 - `swap`: Transforms input by swapping tokens with exact matches from a ':' separated file.
 - `pop`: Transforms input by generating tokens from popping strings at character boundaries.
 - `mask-swap`: Transforms input by swapping tokens from a partial mask file and a input file.
+- `passphrase`: Transforms input by randomly generating passphrases with a given number of words and separators from a file.

 The modes also have aliases that can be used with the `-t` flag instead of the keywords above: